A Financial Coach’s Tell-All Guide Explaining How to Get the Best Value for Your Money in Coaching, Books, Courses, and Much More…

 However, when you are looking for how-to information there is no more cost-efficient way to get it.
 I would never buy how-to type information through a coaching program – it’s wasteful.
 How-to information is more economically delivered through high-leverage vehicles so that coaching can be reserved for processing and implementing the education.
 That’s why the content that sells for thousands at many high-priced seminars can be found in bookstores and on the internet for less than a $100.

 Shocking, but true… and now you know better.

-Between The Extremes – Group Coaching, Teleclasses & Seminars
+Between the Extremes – Group Coaching, Teleclasses, and Seminars

 Group coaching, teleclasses and seminars provide the middle ground between one-on-one coaching and books.
 They offer some leverage to the vendor but lack personalization in delivery.
 The process can be personalized to some degree through forums, office hours, “under-study” coaches and other value added benefits; however, the mass delivery of the content means it cannot be custom tailored to your specific needs.

 This creates another group of rules when shopping for group coaching, seminars or boot camps…